Prevent Ice Dams & Roof Leaks in Boston | Landlord Tips

 What is an Ice Dam?
 (And How It Destroys Your Roof)

-Definition: An ice dam is a solid ridge of ice that forms at the edge of a roof, preventing melting snow (water) from draining off.
+An ice dam is a solid ridge of ice that forms at the edge of a roof, preventing melting snow (water) from draining off.
 The water that backs up behind the dam can leak into the home, causing severe damage to walls, ceilings, and insulation.

 How it happens in Boston homes: Many historic and older homes in the Boston area suffer from poor attic insulation.
 Here is the typical chain of events: